charlesrroberts/Free-Music-Archive-Analysis/index.md

 Overall, “Happy Birthday” is the most popular song on the FMA but the most popular song by an individual artist is “Night Owl” by _Broke For Free_ with 3,293,557 track interest counts.

-## Is there a correlation between listens and interest between Free Music Archive artists?
+##  Is there a correlation between track listens and track interest on the Free Music Archive?

 I want to know if there is a correlation between listens and interest between FMA artists.
 For my analysis I measured the correlation between FMA artists' track listens and track interest counts.
 It should be noted that for this analysis normalizing the data did not alter the results.